FraancescaFranzese/Vitis-Tutorials/Vitis_HLS/Feature_Tutorials/README.md

 </table>

-### Feature Tutorials
+# Feature Tutorials

-These tutorials illustrate specific features of Vitis™ HLS development flow, some features may not be required by all designs but are still useful for some use cases.
+Feature tutorials illustrate specific features of the Vitis™ HLS development flow.
+Some features might not be required by all designs but are still useful for some use cases.

  <table style="width:100%">
  <tr>